Joseph Gascoigne Nightingale: Career

 Nightingale was returned as Member of Parliament for Stafford at the 1727 British general election.
-He voted with the Opposition in every recorded division, He did not stand again at the 1734 British general election.
+He voted with the Opposition in every recorded division.
+He did not stand again at the 1734 British general election.

 Later years

 Nightingale's wife Elizabeth died on 17 August 1731 following the premature birth of her daughter Elizabeth as a result of the shock caused by a violent flash of lightning.
 They had three sons, Washington, Joseph and Robert.

 Nightingale moved to Mamhead house in Devon for respite and recovery.
 He died on 16 July 1752.
 Of the sons, only Washington survived him by only two years.
 His daughter Elizabeth also survived him and married Wilmot Vaughan, 1st Earl of Lisburne but died, also in childbirth, in 1755.
 The estates thus passed to the Earls of Lisburne.

 Nightingale and his wife are commemorated by a spectacular monument in Westminster Abbey by the sculptor Louis Francois Roubiliac.
 It depicts a skeletal Death emerging from his prison to aim a fatal dart at the dying figure of Elizabeth Nightingale while her husband protects her.
+The monument lists the year of her death as 1734 instead of 1731.
 The two are buried at the Abbey in a nearby vault.